heckman/ofx2/README.md

 It contains a json object
 that maps `INTU.BID` values
 to the names of financial institutions.
+Values for `INTU.BID` for institutions in North America can be found from [intuit.com's list](https://ofx-prod-filist.intuit.com/qm2400/data/fidir.txt).
 Add the ones you use to this variable.
-Values for `INTU.BID` for institutions in North America can be found from [intuit.com's list](https://ofx-prod-filist.intuit.com/qm2400/data/fidir.txt).

 ## Development

 This project makes use of the _direnv_ utility to add local directories to the environment's PATH.
-It is usefull for putting _ofx2xml_ on the path before it has been installed, but you can get along without it.

-The `dev-bin` directory contains scripts to perform common tasks.
-The _direnv_ utility will also add it to the PATH.
+I find it useful but its use is not necessary.

+_**ofx2xml**_ is the first thing I've written in _Go_, and I leant heavilly on AI to do it, as I really don't know it at all.
+Any tips there would be particularely welcome.

 ## Motivation

-To track my finances,
+In order to track my finances,
-I used to download my transactions as CSV files and then import them into a spreadsheet program.
+I used to download my transactions as CSV files and then import them into a spreadsheet.

-The problem with this approach is that there is no consistency between the format of the CSV files from the various financial institutions.
+The problem with this approach is that there is no consistency between the format of the CSV files from my various financial institutions.

-The _ofx-txns_ script attempts to address this problem.
+The _ofx2_ script attempts to address this problem by using the standardized _OFX_ format to generate a consistent format for the CSV files.

-Most financial institutions
-will provide transaction history in OFX format, although in my experience it tends to be an older non-XML version of OFX.
-Furthermore, in my experience, they don't include a `<FI>` tag to identify the financial institution, but instead use a (not-to-spec) `<INTU.BID>` tag.